diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/inventions/058_ai_content_moderation.md

 1. A method for content moderation, comprising:
    a.
 Receiving user-generated content.
    b.
 Transmitting the content and a set of content guidelines to a generative AI model.
    c.
-Prompting the model to determine if the content violates the guidelines and to provide a rationale.
+Prompting the model to determine
-   d.
-Taking a moderation action based on the model's response.